mala-lab/TAM-master/README.md

->📋  A template README.md for code accompanying a Machine Learning paper

-# Our Paper Title
+# Truncated Affinity Maximization: One-class Homophily Modeling for Graph Anomaly Detection (NeurIPS'23)

-This repository is the official implementation of Truncated Affinity Maximization: One-class Homophily Modeling for Graph Anomaly Detection
+This repository is the official implementation of NeurIPS'23 paper "Truncated Affinity Maximization: One-class Homophily Modeling for Graph Anomaly Detection"

 The full paper can be found at [NeurIPS Portal](https://nips.cc/virtual/2023/poster/70486) or [arXiv](https://arxiv.org/pdf/2306.00006.pdf).